Quetzaly88/PP5-Real_Honey/README.md

       3. Dump Existing Data into a Fixture to export current data as a fixture
          - python manage.py dumpdata app_name.ModelName --indent 2 > fixtures/products.json

-   * Fixing Missing Product Information in Fixtures, to ensure all products have a short description, an automation script was created:
+   9.2 Fixing Missing Product Information
+      To ensure all products have a short description, an automation script was created:

       1. Create and store the script
          - Create a new Python script named update_fixtures.py in the root directory of the project (same level as manage.py).
          - The script reads products/fixtures/all_products_backup.json, updates missing descriptions, and saves a new fixture file. (code copied from chat.gpt)